Butch Cassidy and the Sundance Kid: Plot

 In 1899 Wyoming, Butch Cassidy is the affable, clever, talkative leader of the outlaw Hole-in-the-Wall Gang.
 His closest companion is the laconic dead-shot "Sundance Kid".
-The two return to their hideout at Hole-in-the-Wall (Wyoming) to discover that the rest of the gang, irked at Cassidy's long absences, have selected Harvey Logan as their new leader.
+The two return to their hideout at Hole-in-the-Wall to discover that the rest of the gang, irritated by Cassidy's long absences, have selected Harvey Logan as their new leader.

 Logan challenges Cassidy to a knife fight over the gang's leadership.
-Cassidy defeats him using trickery, but embraces Logan's idea to rob the Union Pacific Overland Flyer train on both its eastward and westward runs, agreeing that the second robbery would be unexpected and likely reap even more money than the first.
+Cassidy defeats him using trickery, but embraces Logan's idea to rob a Union Pacific train on both its eastward and westward runs, agreeing that the second robbery would be unexpected and thus reap more money than the first.

 The first robbery goes well.
-To celebrate, Cassidy visits a favorite brothel in a nearby town and watches, amused, as the town marshal unsuccessfully attempts to organize a posse to track down the gang, only to have his address to the townsfolk hijacked by a friendly bicycle salesman (he calls it "the future").
-Sundance visits his lover, schoolteacher Etta Place, and they spend the night together.
-Cassidy joins up with them early the next morning, and takes Place for a ride on his new bike.
+To celebrate, Cassidy visits a favorite brothel in a nearby town, where the town marshal unsuccessfully attempts to organize a posse to track down the gang, only to have his address to the townsfolk hijacked by a friendly bicycle salesman.
+Sundance, meanwhile, visits his lover, schoolteacher Etta Place.
+Cassidy joins up with them the next morning, and takes Place for a ride on his new bike.

-On the second train robbery, Cassidy uses too much dynamite to blow open the safe, which is much larger than the safe on the previous job.
+On the second train robbery, Cassidy uses too much dynamite to blow open the newly reinforced safe.
 The explosion demolishes the baggage car in the process and the money flies everywhere.
-As the gang scrambles to gather up the money, a second train arrives carrying a six-man team of lawmen.
-The crack squad doggedly pursues Cassidy and Sundance, who try various ruses to get away, all of which fail.
-They try to hide out in the brothel, and then to seek amnesty from the friendly Sheriff Bledsoe, but he tells them their days are numbered and all they can do is flee.
+As the gang scrambles to gather it, a second train arrives carrying a six-man team of lawmen.
+The crack squad pursues Cassidy and Sundance, who try to hide out in the brothel, and then to seek amnesty from Sheriff Bledsoe, to no avail.

-As the posse remains in pursuit, despite all attempts to elude them, Cassidy and Sundance determine that the group includes renowned Indian tracker "Lord Baltimore" and relentless lawman Joe Lefors, recognizable by his white skimmer.
-They finally elude their pursuers by jumping from a cliff into a river far below.
+The posse remains in pursuit, and it includes renowned Indian tracker "Lord Baltimore" and lawman Joe Lefors, recognizable by his white skimmer.
+Cassidy and Sundance elude their pursuers by jumping from a cliff into a river far below.
 They learn from Place that the posse has been paid by Union Pacific head E. H. Harriman to remain on their trail until they are both killed.